 Our Group Interview is the first stage of our interview process: a round-table meeting of approximately six candidates with two interview facilitators.
-It consists of a general discussion about topics of everyday interest.
+It consists of a general discussion about topics of current affairs.
 Individuals can participate as much or as little as they like.
 To make it easier for you, we will give you written information on one of the topics when you arrive and time to consider it in advance of the interview commencing.

 The group interview allows us to develop a sense of each other.
 It is not a test of knowledge, nor of how much you say.
 It simply allows us to meet the person behind the application form and you to meet some of the people who make up our firm.

 The candidates identified from the group interview process will next be invited to an Individual Interview.

 The interview technique which you use is very much a matter of personal preference.
 However, what follows are some tips from current trainees in Arthur Cox who have been through the process and would like to make it somewhat less daunting for you by sharing their experience:

 - Don’t be afraid to get involved but remember that you don’t need to make a ‘killer’ comment to impress the partners.
 Relax and try to be reasonably succinct when making your view known ensuring you are not ‘hogging the airwaves’.
 There will be others who will want to speak and it is courteous to allow them some time to do so.